 - Will you be hosting family get-togethers; will the grandchildren be staying over?

 - Will you be taking up any hobbies, or hope to spend most of your free time for leisure?

-Depending on what your priorities are in retirement, you may be looking at something small and easy-to-maintain like a one-bedroom condo, or something larger that may take some maintaining but allows you to continue to be a hub for the family.
+Depending on what your priorities are in retirement, you may be looking at something small and easy-to-maintain like a one-bedroom condo, or something that allows you to continue to be a hub for the family.
 Think about your lifestyle and how you hope to be spending a majority of your time in retirement.

 Consider the financial implications:

 By downsizing you increase your retirement/travel funds, get rid of unneeded space and free yourself of excessive time and energy used on your home.

 When you sell your home and move into a smaller house or condo the benefits can be substantial.
 Calculate the costs associated with your current home (mortgage payments, taxes, hydro costs) and research the potential costs of any smaller homes you are considering.
 Compare the costs and calculate how much you would save.
 The idea is to be able to pull the equity out of your home and have that available for you during retirement.
 This money can be used to help you live the lifestyle you want and reduce your day-to-day costs, drawing less from your retirement income.